 "Why, pardon me, Grandma!"
 The man cooed, looming over her head and beaming an ocher-toothed grin at her.

 "I'm not your grandma!"
 The minuscule figure snapped and pulled her ecru shawl tightly around her.
 The man did not hear because he was making hand signals to several other hulking figures spaced about the mostly non-English-speaking crowd.
-Voices rose in a hum of Greek, Italian, Russian, and Yiddish.
+Voices rose in a hum of Greek, Italian, Spanish, Russian, and Yiddish.
 In each cluster was a youngster who could translate for the elders.

 Emma had worked her way to the front windows of Podorevski's cracker bakery.
 The aroma of newly baked pretzels hit her nose and reminded Emma that she hadn't eaten since supper the evening before.